Assistant Administrator for Finance & Management

 Previously, Mark served as the agency's Chief Financial Officer (CFO) beginning in September 2011.
 As CFO, he served as the agency's financial steward, providing oversight and management for all appropriations and ensuring accountability to the American taxpayer for all laws, policies, and procedures.

 Mark started at the FAA in 2005 after 19 years in the private sector.
 His first position was with the Air Traffic Organization (ATO) as Director of Financial Analysis and Process Reengineering.
 He then moved on to become the Senior Vice President for Finance in ATO.

-During the three years before coming to the ATO, Mark was the Director of Business Optimization for USAirways.
-Prior to USAirways, Mark worked at United Airlines, starting out as a financial analyst working on aircraft acquisitions, and moved up to become the Director of Financial Planning after also serving as the Director of Cargo Revenue Management.
+In the private sector, Mark worked as the Director of Business Optimization for US Airways.
+He also worked at United Airlines in a variety of financial roles.
+He started as a financial analyst working on aircraft acquisitions, and eventually moved up to become United's Director of Financial Planning, after also serving as the Director of Cargo Revenue Management.

 Early in his career, Mark worked as a finance specialist at a company that later became Lockheed Martin, providing cost and schedule control analyses for FAA programs.

 Mark holds a Bachelor's degree in Industrial Engineering from the Polytechnic Institute of New York and a Master of Business Administration in Finance from Virginia Tech.